a2s-ai/A2S_HunyuanOCR/README.md

 Thanks to all contributors who helped build HunyuanOCR Special thanks to the Tencent Hunyuan Team
 We appreciate the support from the open-source community

-## 📄 License
-This project is licensed under the Apache 2.0 License.